Cell Phone Recycling

 There are limitations to the accuracy of these recycling rates.
 California law does not require cell phone collectors to report the number of cell phones collected for recycling in the state of California, nor does it require manufacturers to report cell phone sales data for California.
 Improving how the industry counts phones will increase the accuracy in the reported values.

-While retailers and manufacturers of cell phones are concerned in protecting our environment, new incentives and more publicity about the Take-Back programs will help motivate the public to get those phones out of the drawers and into the right hands.
+While retailers and manufacturers of cell phones are concerned in protecting our environment, new incentives and more publicity about the Take-Back programs will help motivate the public to find and properly recycle any discarded/outdated cell phones they may have.